What is self-compassion?

 Prior experience with mindfulness and meditation is not necessary.
 However, participants should be comfortable exploring their inner experiences and feelings with their eyes closed.

-The Mindful Self-Compassion (MSC) program was developed in 2010 by two innovative psychologists, Kristin Neff, PhD, and Christopher Germer, PhD.
+The MSC program was developed in 2010 by two psychologists, Kristin Neff, PhD, and Christopher Germer, PhD.
 The training is offered worldwide.
 The effectiveness of the training has been extensively researched and provides a sound scientific basis for the training.

-Typically, the MSC program is offered in an 8-week format.
-You can also join shorter workshops as an introduction to self-compassion.
+The MSC program is offered in an 8-week format but you can also join shorter courses or workshops as an introduction to self-compassion.
 See all our courses.

 Great to hear you want to become a MSC teacher.
 The foundation for teaching MSC is to embody the qualities of mindfulness and self-compassion and to have an ongoing, daily practice.
 In our Teacher Training Program, this is exactly what you’ll learn.
 In six days, you’ll learn to guide meditations, exercises, and teachings with confidence.
 Read more about our teacher training.